 You can likely aim for about half of what you would have spent on a gift as a guest, and if they have a registry, that’s your safest bet at this point.

 Here’s where things get tricky: You absolutely adore the couple, and you desperately would love to attend, but you just straight up cannot afford it in time for their big day.
 This isn’t a situation where you’re choosing other weddings to attend, or where you could make it work with a bit of effort – this is when you really, legitimately don’t have the money and are really bummed you won’t be able to make it.

 Plus, you’re probably nervous as heck to tell your friends you won’t be there.

 So first step, take a deep breath.
 Done?
 OK.
 Here’s what to do next.

 Instead of popping that RSVP card back in the mail, take the time to send a personal message – or better yet, just pick up the phone and give them a call like it’s 1998.
 Yes, it’s likely that you never really talk on the phone, but you’ve got some disappointing news for them, and I bet you they’ll appreciate hearing it from you in person.

 Be Upfront About Why

 When your friends inevitably inquire about why you have to miss their special day, don’t be afraid to dish the real reason: Cost.
-Whether their event involves a cross-country plane ticket, or unpaid time off work, if they’re really that close to you, you can tell them that money is why you need to bow out of their celebrations.
-It’ll also save you their attempts to “fix” the reason you can’t make it, because if the only real fix is money, it’s better that they it that upfront.
+Whether their event involves a cross-country plane ticket or unpaid time off work, if they’re really that close to you, you can tell them that money is why you need to bow out of their celebrations.
+It’ll also save you their attempts to “fix” the reason you can’t make it because if the only real fix is money, it’s better they know that upfront.